elasticsearch-dump/elasticsearch-dump/README.md

                     Integer containing the number of rows you wish to skip ahead from the input transport.
-When importing a large index, things can go wrong, be it connectivity, crashes, someone forgetting to `screen`, etc.  This allows you to start the dump again from the last known line written (as logged by the `offset` in the output).
+When importing a large index, things can go wrong, be it connectivity, crashes, someone forgets to `screen`, etc.  This allows you to start the dump again from the last known line written (as logged by the `offset` in the output).
 Please be advised that since no sorting is specified when the